privacy-tech-lab/gpc-web-crawler/README.md

 - ### .well-known/gpc.json Python Script:
   We collect .well-known/gpc.json data after the whole crawl finishes with a separate Python script.
 Start the script using `python3 well-known-collection.py`.
 This script should be run using a California VPN after all eight crawl batches are completed.
 Running this script requires 3 input files: `full-crawl-set.csv`, which is in the repo, `redo-original-sites.csv`, and `redo-sites.csv`.
 The second two files are not found in the repo and should be created for that crawl using [step 5](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/For-lab-members-performing-crawls:#saving-crawl-data-when-crawling-our-8-batch-dataset).
 As explained in `well-known-collection.py`, the output is a csv called `well-known-data.csv` with 3 columns: Site URL, request status, json data as well as an error json file called `well-known-errors.json` that logs all the errors.
 To run this script on a csv file of sites without accounting for redo sites, comment all lines between line 27 and line 40 except for line line 34.

-Purpose of the well.known Python Script: analyze the full crawl set with the redo sites replaced

-- uses the full set of sites and the sites that we redone (which replaced the original sites with redo domaints)
+    #### Purpose of the well.known Python Script: analyze the full crawl set with the redo sites replaced by using the full set of sites and the sites that we redone (which replaced the original sites with redo domains)

-Output:
+    #### Output:
     1. If successful, a csv with 3 columns: Site URL, request status, json data
     2. If not, an error json file: logs all the errors(printing the reason & 500 chars of the request text) Examples of an error:
        - "Expecting value: line 1 column 1(char 0)": the status was 200(of sites exists and loaded) but didn't find a json
        - Reason: sites send al incorrect links to a generic error page instead of not serving the page

-Code rundown:
+    #### Code rundown:

     1. First, the file read in the full site set, redo original sites and redo sites
        - sites_df.index(redo_original_sites[idx]): get the index of the site we want to change
        - sites_list[x] = redo_new_sites[idx]: replace the site with the new site

     2. r = requests.get(sites*df[site_idx] + '/.well-known/gpc.json', timeout=35): The code run with a timeout of 35 seconds (to stay consistent with crawler timeouts)
    (i) checks if there will be a json data, then logging all 3 columns (\_site, status, and json data*) (ii) if there is no json data, it will just log the _status and site_ (iii) if r.json is not json data(), the "Expecting value: line 1 column 1 (char 0)", mean that the status .." error will appear in the error logging and the error will log site and status
    (iv) if the request.get doesn't finish in 35 seconds, it will store errors and only log _site_

-Important code documentation:
+  _Important code documentation:_
   - "file1.write(sites_df[site_idx] + "," + str(r.status_code) + ',"' + str(r.json()) + '"\n')" : writing data to a file with 3 columns (site, status and json data)
   - "errors[sites_df[site_idx] = str(e)" -> store errors with original links
   - "with open("well-known-errors.json", "w") as outfile: json.dump(errors, outfile)" -> convert and write JSON object as containing errors to file

-## 6. Thank You!
+## 7. Thank You!

 <p align="center"><strong>We would like to thank our financial supporters!</strong></p><br>